Professor of Political Science

-I've had the pleasure of working closely with a number of students as they pursue their senior honors thesis research projects.
-I have directed the senior theses of majors Morgan Kunz '03 (Political Science), "American Exceptionalism on the Kyoto Protocol;" Lanae Ball '04 (Political Science), "The Dangerous Intersection of Drugs and Terror: Counternarcotics and Counterterrorism Policy under the George W. Bush Administration;" and Rose Jackson '06 (International Relations), "Men as Partners in Women's Empowerment: United States HIV and AIDS Policy in Southern Africa;" and Violet Knoll '16 (Political Science and WGS), "Gender and the Military: Another Invisible War?"
-I've also had the pleasure of serving as a reader on the thesis committees of Libby Bixby '02 (Anthropology), "Embodying Inequality in Ecuador: Children, Identity and Pedagogy;" Brian Donorfio '04 (Computer Science and Political Science), "The Politics of 'Free' -- Open Source Software in Government;" Jared Duval '05 (Political Science and Economics), "Climate of Negligence: An Analysis of Climate Change and the US Political Agenda;" Tamar Palandjian '05 (International Relations), "Civil Society and Human Rights Organizations in Armenia: Leading the Path to Democratization;" Scott Hafferkamp '09 (American Studies), "Kennedy's Disciples: The Portrayal of a Presidency by JFK's Advisers;" Michael Latner '10 (Economics and International Relations), "Magical Realism in Latin American Political Economy Continues: Mercosur's Labor-oriented Development Agenda Evolves, But Slowly;" Eli Lovely '10 (International Relations), "Islamists as Instruments of Change: The Inclusion of Mainstream Islamist Groups in Egypt and Turkey, a Study on Democratization;" and Sally Dexter '12 (Anthropology), "Consuming Coffee, Drinking Democracy: Fair and Direct Trade Coffee in Alternative Markets;" and Zach Marlay-Wright '16 (International Relations), "Lost in a Crowd: An Investigation of Policies & Urban Refugee Health within Middle & Lower Income Countries."
+I've had the pleasure of working closely with a number of students as they pursue their senior honors thesis and other research projects.
+I have directed the senior theses of majors Morgan Kunz '03 (Political Science), "American Exceptionalism on the Kyoto Protocol;" Lanae Ball '04 (Political Science), "The Dangerous Intersection of Drugs and Terror: Counternarcotics and Counterterrorism Policy under the George W. Bush Administration;" Rose Jackson '06 (International Relations), "Men as Partners in Women's Empowerment: United States HIV and AIDS Policy in Southern Africa;" and Violet Knoll '16 (Political Science and WGS), "Gender and the Military: Another Invisible War?"
+I've also had the pleasure of serving as a reader on the thesis committees of Libby Bixby '02 (Anthropology), "Embodying Inequality in Ecuador: Children, Identity and Pedagogy;" Brian Donorfio '04 (Computer Science and Political Science), "The Politics of 'Free' -- Open Source Software in Government;" Jared Duval '05 (Political Science and Economics), "Climate of Negligence: An Analysis of Climate Change and the US Political Agenda;" Tamar Palandjian '05 (International Relations), "Civil Society and Human Rights Organizations in Armenia: Leading the Path to Democratization;" Scott Hafferkamp '09 (American Studies), "Kennedy's Disciples: The Portrayal of a Presidency by JFK's Advisers;" Michael Latner '10 (Economics and International Relations), "Magical Realism in Latin American Political Economy Continues: Mercosur's Labor-oriented Development Agenda Evolves, But Slowly;" Eli Lovely '10 (International Relations), "Islamists as Instruments of Change: The Inclusion of Mainstream Islamist Groups in Egypt and Turkey, a Study on Democratization;" Sally Dexter '12 (Anthropology), "Consuming Coffee, Drinking Democracy: Fair and Direct Trade Coffee in Alternative Markets;" and Zach Marlay-Wright '16 (International Relations), "Lost in a Crowd: An Investigation of Policies & Urban Refugee Health within Middle & Lower Income Countries."

 I've also had a couple of opportunities to pursue collaborative research with Wheaton students.
 Lanae Ball '04 and I presented a paper together at the 2004 Northeast Political Science Association Meeting.
 The study, "Political Violence, Commerce and Stateness on the Margins of the International Order: A View on US Counterterrorism and Counternarcotics Policy from Below," was a follow-up on some of the issues raised in Lanae's thesis.
 And while Eli Lovely '10 was working on his own senior thesis, under the auspices of a Wheaton Research Partnership grant, Eli and I also completed a study entitled, "War Goes to the Movies: The US Military's Use of Film and Cinematic Mythos in the Iraq War."
 We presented our findings to the 2010 Midwest Political Science Association Meeting, and published a revised version in Polity with Nick Dorzweiler.